-Program Minimum High School Requirements Other Requirements Bachelor of Business Administration - Accounting and Finance Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: English Language Proficiency Requirement • Minimum of 1100 Score in Bachelor of Business Administration - e-Business Completion of 13 years of schooling Minimum of 7 subjects with: EmSAT in English Language or 5.0 in Academic Bachelor of Business Administration - Human Resource Management minimum score of 4 or C grade in five O-Level subjects, minimum score of 3 or D grade in IELTS/Equivalent.
-Mathematics Requirement Bachelor of Business Administration - International Business two A-Level subjects.
-Islamic education and Arabic language C grade in O Level; or D grade in As/A Level; or Minimum of 600 score in EmSAT Bachelor of Business Administration - Marketing subjects are not counted among the required subjects. in Mathematics.
+Program Minimum High School Requirements Other Requirements Bachelor of Business Administration in Accounting and Finance Bachelor of Business Administration in e-Business Bachelor of Business Administration in Entrepreneurship Bachelor of Business Administration in Human Resource Management Bachelor of Business Administration in International Business Bachelor of Business Administration in Management Bachelor of Business Administration in Management Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: Completion of 13 years of schooling Minimum of 7 subjects with: minimum score of 4 or C grade in five O-Level subjects, minimum score of 3 or D grade in two A-Level subjects.
+Islamic education and Arabic language subjects are not counted among the required subjects.
+English Language Proficiency Requirement Minimum of 1100 Score in EmSAT in English Language or 5.0 in Academic IELTS/Equivalent.
+Mathematics Requirement C grade in O Level; or D grade in As/A Level; or